brayniac/httpstime-rs/README.md

-# httpstime-rs Time over HTTPS implementation
+# httpstime-rs Time over HTTPS

 httpstime-rs is an implementation of the "Time over HTTPS" specification described by Poul-Henning Kamp here http://phk.freebsd.dk/time/20151129.html and is based off PHK's reference implementation.